-You will need: Pen, pencil, markers Tree observation grid A tree of your choice What to do: , vity is to create a guide to this tree by documenting various nake your tree unique, and also those that help identify the S Choose a tree that you can observe every day for the should be a tree that you can walk up to and to can also choose a tree that you can observe fro uch, but if this is not possible, you
+You will need: Pen, pencil, markers Tree observation grid A tree of your choice What to do: oal for this activity is to create a guide to this tree by documenting various cteristics that make your tree unique, and also those that help identify the of tree. f Choose a tree that you can observe every day f time.
+This should be a tree that you can walk u possible, you can also choose a tree that you ca up to and touch, but if this is not